 At the Barefoot Landing shopping/dining/entertainment complex — found right on the Intracoastal Waterway in North Myrtle Beach — fun-seeking vacationers can find a little bit of everything.
 With its expansive facilities all built around a 27-acre lake, the unique hot spot is home to more than 40 retail shops, 25-plus restaurants, bars and snack shops, and a range of entertainment venues including Alabama Theatre, Alligator Adventure and House of Blues.

 Of course, the list above contains just 10 highlights of fun things to do in the Myrtle Beach area — the list goes on and on from there.
 Ready to plan your fun-filled family getaway to the Grand Strand?
-Book a stay at North Beach Plantation today.
+Book a stay at North Beach Resort & Villas today.
 With our comfortable oceanfront accommodations and the wide-ranging array of amenities found on-site, we’ve got everything you’ll need to make some long-lasting memories at the beach this spring with your family.